RobBBQ/RobBBQ.github.io/_posts/2021-02-05-RForkner-CreditOne-Portfolio.md

 Credit_Clean=data
 ```

-### Now we'll encode the data listed as objects  so thet they'll be recognized as numeric values:
+### Now we'll encode the remaining data listed as objects so thet they'll be recognized as numeric values:

 ```python